 This page contains a brief account of the Nirmukta organization and its overall mission.
 Please see our organisational objectives on the Nirmukta About page.

 Nirmukta is an organization dedicated to promoting Science, Freethought and Secular Humanism in India.
-It was founded as a website in 2008, and since then its online presence has grown into three websites: the main parent site at nirmukta.com, the community forums at nirmukta.net and Nirmukta’s Atheist activism arm, indianatheists.com.
+It was founded as a website in 2008, and since then its online presence has grown into three websites: the main parent site at nirmukta.com, the community forums at nirmukta.net and Nirmukta’s Atheist activism arm, indianatheists.org.
 Today, Nirmukta is a national organization with regional groups in 5 major Indian cities and plenty of initiative for founding many more all over the country, and bringing about much needed social and political change in India.

 Apart from these, Nirmukta operates numerous social media portals on facebook and elsewhere.